-Taiwan says 103 Chinese warplanes flew toward the island in a new daily high in recent times
+China flies 103 military planes toward Taiwan in a new high of activity the island calls harassment

 Taiwan’s Defense Ministry said that 40 of the planes crossed the symbolic halfway point between mainland China and the island.
 It also reported nine naval vessels in the previous 24 hours.

 The ministry called the Chinese military action “harassment” that it warned could escalate in the current tense atmosphere.
-“We urge the Beijing authorities to bear responsibility and immediately stop such kind of destructive military activities,” it said in a statement.
+“We urge the Beijing authorities to bear responsibility and immediately stop such kind of destructive military activities,” it said in a statement.”

+China last week sent a flotilla of ships including the aircraft carrier Shandong into waters near Taiwan.
+The drills came shortly after the U.S. and Canada sailed warships through the Taiwan Strait, the waters that separate the island from the mainland.

+China also unveiled a plan for an integrated development demonstration zone with Taiwan in China’s nearby Fujian province, trying to entice Taiwan while also warning it in what experts say is China’s long-running carrot and stick approach.